 Tips for Your Visit

 If you can visit through the week, do it.
-This summer Coronation Park has seen a huge influx of visitors and weekends make it harder to find parking and spaces to socially distance.
+Coronation Park can be very busy on weekends with visitors or events, making it harder to find parking.

-Coronation Park is located at 1426 Lakeshore Road West
+Coronation Park is located at 1426 Lakeshore Road West, Oakville.

 Hot Off The Presses!